paulelliott/fabrication/README.markdown

     Fabricate.build(:company, :name => "Hashrocket")

+You can also fabricate the object as an attribute hash instead of an actual instance.
+This is useful for controller or API testing where the receiver wants a hash representation of the object.
+If you have activesupport it will be a HashWithIndifferentAccess, otherwise it will be a regular Ruby Hash.

+    Fabricate.attributes_for(:company)

 ### Sequences ###

 Sometimes you need a sequence of numbers while you're generating data.
 Fabrication provides you with an easy and flexible means for keeping track of sequences.